 I felt it was high time to turn the lights on: There are plenty of the opposite sex, outside of and within the industry, who will be our gender diversity champions, all day long.
 With the help of Greg’s candid opinions on the matter, we dissected and discussed his sentiments about his original comment he had made to me, concerning our female counterparts in the field.

-Greg, let’s start off with a bit of a rewind and give us a summary of your geological career, thus far.
+Greg, let’s start by rewinding and giving you a summary of your geological career thus far.

 “After a couple of years in mineral exploration, following graduation, I started offshore as a mudlogger with a major well services company in 1982.
 Within a couple of years, I was working as a wellsite geologist, both in Western Canada and offshore, on the [Canadian] East Coast.
 The dramatic drop in the price oil in early 1986, forced me to re-evaluate my career options.
 I went back to university for an MBA and followed that by 8 years teaching in the Business Faculty at MUN.
 In 1997, I took a 6-month leave of absence to get back into the petroleum industry (Western Canada for one year, followed by the Hibernia Platform) and haven’t looked back.”